Carlosgrr/vivaldi-thumbnails/README.md

 <h1>Vivaldi SpeedDial Thumbnails</h1>

-Vivaldi comes with the YouTube thumbnail the other ones I developed using their fonts and websites as reference material.
+Vivaldi comes with the YouTube thumbnail, the other ones I developed using their fonts and websites as reference material.

 <h3>Todo List</h3>
 <ul>